 ARAG SE (also referred to as the Company) is the operating management company of the ARAG Group.
-It is Germany's largest family-owned insurance company and the leading legal insurer worldwide.
+It is Germany's largest family-owned insurance group and the leading legal insurer worldwide.
 ARAG SE focuses on state-of-the-art legal insurance product concepts aimed at both private and small business customers.

-In 2023, gross premiums written went up by 5.4 percent to \le 1,232,716 thousand at ARAG SE (2022: \le 1,169,859 thousand).
-The Company generated 55.1 percent of its total gross premium income outside Germany in the reporting year.
-With regard to benefit expenses, gross expenses for claims incurred rose by \le 50,988 thousand to \le 626,477 thousand (2022: \le 575,489 thousand), which was mainly due to strong premium growth both in Germany and internationally.
-Moreover, inflation pushed up prices, impacting in turn on claim payments and the measurement of claims reserves.
+In 2024, gross premiums written went up by 25.1 percent to €1,542,443 thousand at ARAG SE (2023: €1,232,716 thousand).
+The Company generated 47.9 percent of its total gross premium income outside Germany in the reporting year.
+With regard to benefit expenses, gross expenses for claims incurred rose by €158,120 thousand to €784,597 thousand (2023: €626,477 thousand), which was due to a rise in the frequency of claims, growth of the portfolio, and inflationary trends.
+In a number of countries (Germany, Austria, the Netherlands), there was also a tangible rise in attorneys' fees.

-Under the German Commercial Code (HGB), the underwriting result - after taking into account costs and before the change in the equalization provision - decreased from €70,484 thousand to €60,400 thousand in the reporting year.
+Under the German Commercial Code (HGB), the underwriting result - after taking into account costs and outward reinsurance, and before the change in the equalization provision - decreased from &60,400 thousand to &54,018 thousand in the reporting year.

-Gains and losses on investments improved by €17,810 thousand to a net gain of €52,371 thousand (2022: €34,560 thousand).
-Despite challenging conditions, the Company again generated sound net income for the year of €21,883 thousand (2022: €21,654 thousand).
+Gains and losses on investments improved by €28,114 thousand to a net gain of €80,484 thousand (2023: €52,371 thousand).
+Despite challenging conditions, the Company's net income for the year rose significantly to €50,226 thousand (2023: €21,883 thousand).